Bulgarian rule of Macedonia, Morava Valley and Western Thrace (1941–1944): Capture of the Belomorie

 Bulgarian troops welcomed in the Western Outlands in April 1941.

 On 6 April 1941, Germany launched an offensive against Greece, which was defeated and fully occupied by 30 April.
 On 13 April, Adolf Hitler issued Directive No. 27, outlining plans for the future occupation of Greek territory.
-On 20 April 1941, the Second Bulgarian Army entered the Aegean region, advancing into Eastern Aegean Macedonia and Western Thrace.
+On 20 April 1941, the Second Bulgarian Army entered the Greek Aegean region, advancing into Eastern Aegean Macedonia and Western Thrace.
 It occupied nearly the entire area between the Struma and Maritsa rivers, with the exception of a narrow demilitarized zone along the Turkish border west of the Maritsa.
 This zone remained under German control and was reserved for possible transfer to Turkey, should it decide to join the Axis powers.

 To the west of the Struma River, including the strategically important city of Thessaloniki, German occupation forces were established.
 German troops also entered the city of Lerin (Florina), although its control was contested between Fascist Italy and Bulgaria.

 Following Italy's withdrawal from the war, the 7th Rila Infantry Division was ordered to occupy the Thessaloniki region.
 On 5 July 1943, it assumed responsibility for organizing the defense of the White Sea (Aegean Sea) coast, covering the area from the Epanomi lighthouse (on the Chalkidiki Peninsula, approximately 25 km south of Thessaloniki) to the mouth of the Struma River.
 As a result, Bulgarian forces occupied the central parts of Aegean Macedonia, including the Thessaloniki region—though not the city itself or the Chalkidiki Peninsula.

-The regional civil governors of the White Sea (Belomorie) region under the Kingdom of Bulgaria were:
+The regional civil governors of the Belomorie region under the Kingdom of Bulgaria were: